 1.1 VIDEO CAMERA LENS BASICS

-What does mm mean on lens?
+What does mm mean on a lens?

-On the side and front of your camera lens you will find a small ‘mm’ with a number, or set of numbers next to it.
+Well, on the side and front of your camera lens you will find a small ‘mm’ with a number, or set of numbers next to it.

 It will look something like this: